zbowang/BeamerTheme/README.md

 ```

 You can change the color and the way of navigation as you like.
 I will talk about the two topics in detail.

-You can find the source code of the demos in `simple.tex` and `bar169.tex` which just split the slides into several parts.

 ## Color